 Closing, also called settlement, is a meeting where the final documents are signed, the closing costs are paid, and ownership of the home is officially transferred to you.

-You should request a formal walk through of the home 24 hours before closing.
-Be sure to check that all required repairs have been made, the home is in the agreed upon condition and that the seller has completely vacated the property.
+Request a final walk-through.
+You should request to do a formal walk-through of the home 24 hours before closing.
+During the walk-through, be sure to check that all required repairs have been made, the home is in the agreed upon condition, and that the seller has completely vacated the property.

 Closings usually take place at a title company with your real estate agent, a closing agent, any co-borrower(s) and the seller's real estate agent.